tldr-pages/tldr/pages/common/gdu.md

 `gdu --non-interactive {{path/to/dir}}`

-- Do not show progress in non-interactive mode, useful in script:
+- Do not show progress in non-interactive mode, useful in scripts:

 `gdu --no-progress {{path/to/dir}}`